Donearm/Quotes/quotes.md

 > To live was to grind possibility into an endless thread of actualities, to
 > slough moments like a serpent shedding an infinite, anguished skin.
 #### The Unholy Consult, Scott R. Bakker

+> If one wishes to remain an individual in the midst of the teeming multitudes,
+> one must make oneself grotesque
+#### Midnight's Children, Salman Rushdie

+> Buf it small things to, will large things be close behind?
+#### Midnight's Children, Salman Rushdie